-This photo utilizes a literal frame as a way to draw the viewer’s eye into the Minneapolis skyline.
+The above photo utilizes a literal frame as a way to draw the viewer’s eye into the Minneapolis skyline.
 Similar to distance framing (discussed below), this photograph tells a story and provides additional context, while also making the subject clear and prominent.
-Using the chain-link fence shows the freeways below while giving a clear view of what surrounds the skyline, without detracting from the central focus of the photograph.
+Chain-link fence shows the freeways below and provides a clear view of what surrounds the skyline without detracting from the central focus of the photograph.

-This picture uses similar compositional techniques, utilizing lines and symmetry to draw the viewer’s eye to the top of the chapel.
-Using lines here gives a more subtle framing, while the buildings on the side frame a bit more obviously.
+Using similar compositional techniques, employing lines and symmetry to draw the viewer’s eye to the top of the chapel.
+Lines frames the subject more subtly, while the buildings on the side frame a bit more obviously.
 The contrasted lighting between the buildings and church in the middle also help to bring the eye to the part of the picture that is most visible.

-With selective focus, a photographer blurs out the background and holds a crisp focus on the subject.
+With selective focus, otherwise known as a shallow depth of field, a photographer blurs out the background and holds a crisp focus on the subject.

-This photo illustrates the use of selective focus to make the balloons pop out from a busy background behind them.
-The contrast in the colors also strongly draws the eyes towards the subject and pulls the context out of the photo to help the viewer focus right where the photographer wants.
-The soft background is a more subtle effect that surrounds the subject and draws the viewer’s eyes to only that subject.
+This photo illustrates the use of selective focus, forcing the balloons to pop out from a busy background behind them.
+The contrast in the colors also strongly draws the eyes towards the subject and pulls the context out of the photo, controlling the viewer’s focus.
+The soft background offers a subdued effect that surrounds the subject and draws the viewer’s eyes to only that subject.

-With objects in the distance, framing may be necessary to show the viewer where they should be looking.
-When the subject is further away, it may not be possible to fill the frame.
-Using foreground elements can be an effective way to highlight the subject and give the viewer a direct sense of where to look.
+Finally, with objects in the distance, framing may be necessary to guide the viewer’s attention.
+When the subject is further away, it is not be possible to fill the frame.
+Using foreground elements effectively highlights subjects and gives view a direct sense of where to look.

-Frames can also draw the viewers eye towards an object in the distance.
+Most importantly, using frames draw the viewer’s eye towards an inaccessible object in the distance.
 Here, the Basilica of St. Mary in Minneapolis is outlined by thick trees.
 There is an obvious context that can be drawn from this photo.
-Pine trees are abundant throughout the adjacent Loring Park, which is not close enough to fill the frame with the building without utilizing these added elements.
+Pine trees are abundant throughout adjacent Loring Park, which is not close enough to fill the frame with the building without utilizing these added elements.
 Using framing in this scenario is a great way to illustrate distance, add environmental context, and provide additional information to the viewer.